 Photo: U.S. Government, 1946, "Bomb versus Metropolis," showing detonation from Bikini Atoll superimposed over the New York City skyline.

 My first manuscript project, Test Cases, is a sociolegal history of the United States' nuclear weapons testing program in the Marshall Islands.
-Following a series of episodes from the close of World War II to the present, I use nuclear weapons testing and contamination as a window into the United States' post-war extraterritorial imperialism.
+Following a series of episodes from the World War II to the present, I use nuclear weapons testing and contamination as a window into the United States' post-war extraterritorial imperialism.

 Although the United States exercised near complete control over the Marshall Islands following World War II, the islands were not a part of U.S. sovereign territory.
 Hoping both to foreclose the Pacific from use by hostile nations and to leverage Pacific islands for military purposes, U.S. officials created a sui-generis legal entity, a "strategic trusteeship," under the auspices of the United Nations.

 Photo: U.S. Trust Territory Government, n.d.
 1950s, Map of the Trust Territory of the Pacific Islands.